-10.6 The QoS Policer Setup Screen
+10.7 The QoS Policer Setup Screen

-Use this screen to configure QoS policers that allow you to limit the transmission rate of incoming traffic.
+Use this screen to view QoS policers that allow you to limit the transmission rate of incoming traffic and apply actions, such as drop, pass, or modify the DSCP value for matched traffic.
 Click Network Setting > QoS > Policer Setup.
 The screen appears as shown.